johnwbyrd/chocolatey-inform7/README.md

   - Pull requests to `main`
   - Manual workflow dispatch

+- **Job: build**
+  - Runs on all branches and PRs
+  - Tests the package with `test_package` target
+  - Uploads the .nupkg as an artifact if not a PR

-- **Workflow steps**:
+- **Job: publish**
-  1. Set up a Windows environment
-  2. Install Chocolatey
-  3. Configure CMake
-  4. Build and test the package (`all_steps` target)
-  5. Publish to Chocolatey.org (only on `main` branch or tag push)
+  - Only runs on `main` branch or tag pushes
+  - Uses the `production` environment
+  - Downloads the built package artifact
+  - Pushes to Chocolatey.org using the `push` target

 ### Setting up GitHub Actions

 To enable automated builds and publishing:

 1. Fork or clone this repository
-2. Go to your repository's Settings → Secrets → Actions
+2. Go to your repository's Settings → Environments
+3. Create a new environment named `production`
+4. Configure branch protection rules (limit to `main`)
-3. Add a new repository secret named `CHOCOLATEY_API_KEY` with your Chocolatey API key
+5. Add a repository secret named `CHOCOLATEY_API_KEY` with your Chocolatey API key
-4. Push to the `main` branch or create a tag to trigger a build and publish
+6. Push to the `main` branch or create a tag to trigger a build and publish

 The API key is securely handled throughout the build process.
 The `push` target automatically registers your API key with Chocolatey before pushing the package.